 - To change an existing one, tap and hold on a temperature.
 Slide up or down to change the temperature, and slide left or right to change the time.

 - Auto-Schedule chooses temperatures that have been set by a person at least once.

-- If you make similar adjustments a couple days in a row, Auto-Schedule will match these adjustments to one another and create temperature setpoints accordingly.
+- If you make similar adjustments a couple of days in a row, Auto-Schedule will match these adjustments to one another and create temperature set points accordingly.

-- If you don’t like a temperature that your Nest thermostat is set to, you can either teach your thermostat a new schedule by turning the ring a few times until it learns, or you can make manual adjustments to the schedule (see above).
+- If you don’t like a temperature that your Nest thermostat is set to, you can either teach your thermostat a new schedule by turning the ring a few times until it learns, or you can make manual adjustments to the schedule.

-- Manual changes you make to the schedule won’t be affected by Auto-Schedule.
+- Manual changes that you make to the schedule won’t be affected by Auto-Schedule.